Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

 \end{proof}

-Using Theorem \ref{d176}, we could write the Lemma \ref{d030} as a more elegant form. \begin{thm} Let $A_Z$ and $A_X$ be perturbation operators with respect to $D(\mF_Z)$ and $D(\mF_X)$.
-Then modulo exact forms, for $T\geq 1$ large enough, we have
+Using Theorem \ref{d176}, we could write Lemma \ref{d030} as a more elegant form. \begin{thm} Let $A_Z$ and $A_X$ be perturbation operators with respect to $D(\mF_Z)$ and $D(\mF_X)$.
+Then modulo exact forms on $B$, for $T\geq 1$ large enough, we have

 where $P$ and $P'$ are the associated APS projections respectively. \end{thm}